dimsemenov/PhotoSwipe/docs/methods.md

 </PswpCodePreview>

-Alternatively, you may omit `dataSource` option entirely and use filters to supply data and number of items, example on the [Data Sources page](data-sources#dynamically-generated-data).
+Alternatively, you may omit `dataSource` option entirely and use filters to supply data and number of items, example on the [Data Sources page]/(data-sources#dynamically-generated-data).

 ## UI

-Refer to [Styling](styling) page on how to adjust the UI (add buttons, modify icons, etc).
+Refer to [Styling]/(styling) page on how to adjust the UI (add buttons, modify icons, etc).